J-2 Dependent Status

 J-2 Dependent Employment

 USCIS may take 60 to 90 days or more to process the application for employment authorization.
 A J-2 can only work during periods when he or she has an EAD.
-Although a J-2 can apply for an extension and new card by following the same application procedures as the first time, there is no guarantee that the new card will be received before the expiration of the first card.
-There is no extension of employment authorization until the new card is received.
+Although a J-2 can apply for an extension and a new card by following the same application procedures as the first time, there is no guarantee that the new card will be received before the expiration of the first card.
+There is no extension of employment authorization until the new card with the new validity dates is received.

 - A copy of any previously issued EAD cards.

 - Two color passport photos taken within the last thirty days, with a white background.

 - A copy the J-2's and J-1's forms I-94.

 - A copy of the J-1's and J-2's form DS-2019.